About Hope Cottage

 Daena Magallon, Pregnancy and Adoption Counselor, works with birth mothers in the Greater El Paso area.
 She received her Bachelor in Social Work and her Masters in Mental Health Counseling from the University of Texas at El Paso.
 In addition to her work with birth mothers, Daena also presents adoption training to health care professionals in West Texas.

 Marci Ado joined Hope Cottage in June 2015 in the Foster to Adopt department as a case manager.
-She recruits, trains and verifies families wanting to adopt from foster care.
-She holds a BSW from Texas Christian University and a Masters in Social Work from University of Texas-Arlington.
+She currently serves the program by helping families comply to the licensing regulations set forth by the state of Texas.
+Marci holds a BSW from Texas Christian University and a Masters in Social Work from University of Texas-Arlington.

 Hayde Cobos Pregnancy Counselor